-(Concurrent registration for two or more academic awards) [Either.]

-1. I have not been enrolled for another award of the University, or other academic or professional organisation, whilst undertaking my research degree.

-[Or:]

-1. I have been enrolled for another award of the University, or other academic or professional organisation, whilst undertaking my research degree.
-I was an enrolled student for the following award:

-Name of award: Awarding body:
+(Concurrent registration for two or more academic awards) [Either:] 1.
+I have not been enrolled for another award of the University, or other academic or professional organisation, whilst undertaking my research degree.
+[Or:] 1.
+I have been enrolled for another award of the University, or other academic or professional organisation, whilst undertaking my research degree.
+I was an enrolled student for the following award: Name of award: Awarding body:

 (Material submitted for another award)

 [Either:]

 2. None of the material contained in the thesis has been used in any other submission for an academic award.

 [Or:]

 2. The following material contained in the thesis formed part of a submission for the following award:

 Name of award: Awarding body: Material submitted for that award:

 [Please list the material contained in the present thesis that has been submitted in support of an application for another degree or qualification at any university or institution of learning.
 It should be clear what proportion of the present thesis was submitted elsewhere.]

 (Authorship and Collaboration)

-3. I am aware of and understand the University's policy on plagiarism and certify that this thesis is my own work.
+3. I certify that this thesis is my own work.
 The use of all published or other sources of material consulted have been properly and fully acknowledged.

 [Where a candidate's research programme is part of a collaborative project, the thesis must clearly indicate in addition the candidate's individual contribution and the extent of the collaboration.
 For example:

 "The data presented in this thesis was obtained in an experiment carried out by the [name of collaboration] in [location of experiment/where collaboration happened].
 I played a major role in the preparation and execution of the experiment, and the data analysis and interpretation are entirely my own work.
 Any contributions from colleagues in the collaboration, such as diagrams or calibrations, are explicitly referenced in the text."]

 (Research conduct)

-4. The work undertaken towards the thesis has been conducted in accordance with the SHU Principles of Integrity in Research and the SHU Research Ethics Policy.
+4. The work undertaken towards the thesis has been conducted in accordance with the SHU Principles of Integrity in Research and the SHU Research Ethics Policy, and ethics approval has been granted for all research studies in the thesis.

 (Word count)

 5. The word count of the thesis is

 (Signature)

 Please complete electronically:

 Name

 Award

 Date of Submission

 Research Institute

 Director(s) of Studies

+[Example] Candidate Declaration

 I hereby declare that:

 - 1. I have not been enrolled for another award of the University, or other academic or professional organisation, whilst undertaking my research degree. - 2.
 None of the material contained in the thesis has been used in any other submission for an academic award. - 3.
-I am aware of and understand the University's policy on plagiarism and certify that this thesis is my own work.
-The use of all published or other sources of material consulted have been properly and fully acknowledged. - The work undertaken towards the thesis has been conducted in accordance with the SHU Principles of Integrity in Research and the SHU Research Ethics Policy. - 5.
+I certify that this thesis is my own work.
+The use of all published or other sources of material consulted have been properly and fully acknowledged. - 4.
+The work undertaken towards the thesis has been conducted in accordance with the SHU Principles of Integrity in Research and the SHU Research Ethics Policy, and ethics approval has been granted for all research studies in the thesis. - 5.
 The word count of the thesis is 50,000.